-8. Do you evaluate your activation criteria as part of the PIPS process?
-(CD 5-16) (Yes/No)
+Do you evaluate your activation criteria annually as part of the PIPS process?
+(CD 5-16, CD 5-13 – Chapter 16) (Yes/No)

+If ‘Yes’, list date of last review:

-9. Does the center have a clearly defined response expectation for the trauma surgical evaluation of the limited tier patients requiring admission?
+8. Does the center have a clearly defined response expectation for the trauma surgical evaluation of the limited tier patients requiring admission?
 (CD 516) (Yes/No)

+9. What percentage of patients are admitted to non-surgical services?

+If greater than 10%, are all reviewed by the trauma PIPS process?
+(CD 5-18) (Yes/No)

-10. Is there a method to identify injured patients, monitor the provision of health care services, make periodic rounds, and hold formal and informal discussions with individual practitioners?
+Is there a method to identify injured patients, monitor the provision of health care services, make periodic rounds, and hold formal and informal discussions with individual practitioners?
 (CD 5–21) (Yes/No)

 If 'Yes', please describe: